Assignment 2

 1.3: Maximum A Posteriori Estimation and Credible Intervals#

-In particular, it can be shown that if we use a gamma distribution to describe our prior expectation for \(\lambda\), that we can then exactly write the posterior distribution as a mathematical formula.
-In general, prior distributions that allow for this analytic manipulation are called conjugate priors.
+In particular, it can be shown that if we use a gamma distribution to describe our prior expectation for

 A gamma distribution has the form